 I brainstormed with a number of other IBCLCs for ideas to help get the milk flowing if you’re feeling STUCK!
 Here are some of their brilliant suggestions:

 - Video of Your Baby Feeding at the Breast – I always get my best tips from moms themselves and several months ago, a client said that she recorded a video on her phone from her perspective looking down at her baby while they breastfed.
-She would then hold her phone in the same position and play the video while pumping.
+She would then hold her phone in the same position and visit web site play the visit our site video while pumping.
 It allowed her to “mimic” the visual experience and the volume of her pumped milk increased dramatically!

 - The Use of Heat and Massage – Many mothers find that being cold can impact their milk ejection and so have found things like warming their pump flanges, drinking a warm beverage, or using a heating pad or warm rice sock on their shoulders or across their bellies (right where a baby would warm you if they were breastfeeding) to be effective.